civisanalytics/civis-python/docs/source/ml.rst

 ==============

 Models produced by CivisML can't be shared directly through the Civis Platform UI or API.
-The :module:`~civis.ml` namespace provides functions which will let you share your CivisML models with other Civis Platform users.
+The :mod:`~civis.ml` namespace provides functions which will let you share your CivisML models with other Civis Platform users.
 To share your models, use the functions